sabitkose/sabitkose.github.io/content/clean-code.md

 **Logging:** Logging is critical in troubleshooting and debugging progress.
 Log levels should be chosen correctly, and messages should be understandable and descriptive.

 **Tools For Clean Code:**
-Some tools help to write clean code, analyse your code and find code smells, etc. out like SonarQube, Sharpen extension
+Some tools help to write clean code, analyse your code and find code smells, etc. out like SonarQube, Sharpen extension.

+All the best!